kevinbeaty/any-transduce/README.md

 ## Transduce
 [![Build Status](https://secure.travis-ci.org/transduce/transduce.svg)](http://travis-ci.org/transduce/transduce)

-Let your transducers library support either [transducers-js][1] or [transducers.js][2].
-The choice is yours.
-You must `npm install` your preference before requiring this library.
+Let your transducers library support either [transducers-js][1] or [transducers.js][2] and leave the choice to the end user.
+The end user can `npm install`, or install a browser version in a `<script>` tag their preference before using this library and the  installed library will be automatically detected.
 When API differs, exported functions are adapted to match [transducers-js][1].

 For general use, you can use any other `transduce-` libraries as desired directly with your preferred transducers implementation.
 All of these libraries can work with either implementation and can be required and used directly (and do not depend on `transduce`):